dan-atack/P5JS/README.md

 3. Add method to Menu class to check if any building's button has been clicked.

 4. When that button is clicked, have a 'ghost' image of the structure follow the mouse pointer.

+5. Have the building's ghost image 'snap to' the map grid, by writing a function that rounds the mouseX/mouseY values to the nearest interval of block width.

+### Phase 4 - Building Placement and Purchasing - November 8, 2021

+1. Create a data file with details for each building option; each building's details can be given as a json-like object.

+2. Change the Menu class's buildingSelected property to be an object instead of a string.
+Update the check in sketch.js to check for buildingSelected.name instead of just buildingSelected.
+When no building is selected the buildingSelected property should still be an object (not null) but all of its fields should be empty so that checking the name will be falsey without returning an error.